Quasar-UniNA/Topology_Aware_Quantum_Circuit_Synthesis_with_RL/README.md

 The decription of them is provided below:
 - `qiskit_sat_synthesis_main`: directory containing a collection of SAT-based synthesis methods for various Qiskit objects
 - `datasets`: directory containing the datasets used for test the model.
 It contains both the routed and non-routed datasets
 - `results`: directory containing the files where the evaluated performance obtained from the test are saved.
-The performance values are the depth and CX depths of the circuits synthesized by the RL trained model, the state-of-the-art greedy techniques and the SAT solver
+In particular, there are two objects related to the depths and CX depths of the circuits synthesized by the RL trained model, the state-of-the-art greedy techniques and the SAT solver, and a text file related to the time averages of the algorithms
-- `plots`: directory containing th plots related to the comparison of the performance with that of the state-of-the-art
+- `plots`: directory containing the plots related to the comparison of the performance with that of the state-of-the-art
 - `5q_model.zip`: RL trained model used for the test
 - `generate_tst_dataset.py`: file containing the code to generate a new test dataset and save it in the `datasets` directory
-- `test.py`: file containing the code to test the trained model: it saves the results in the "results" directory and plots the performance in the "plots" directory
+- `test.py`: file containing the code to test the trained model: it saves the results in the `results` directory and plots the performance in the `plots` directory

 ## Usage
 In the `results` and `plots` directories the values related to the test that has already been conducted are present.